Skip to main content

 FAQs

 It’s calculated using two methods, based on years of service or months left until retirement.
-You get the higher of the two amounts.
+You get whichever the company deems fit, as part of the maintenance of goodwill.

 Yes, you can work elsewhere, but not with the same company or its subsidiaries, as per standard VRS rules.